LearnersGuild/learning-os/GLOSSARY.md

 # Guild

-TODO: flesh out this definition
-A group of collectives.
-A game object.
+A group of chapters.
+A guild is a game object.

 # Pod

 12 to 15 players that are part of the same cohort.
-Pods are a Player Support structure.
+Pods are a player support structure.

 # Phase

-TODO: Define phase.
-Player support structure.
 1 phase is 5 weeks.
+Phases are a player support structure.

 # Retrospective